nmwsharp/geometry-central/docs/docs/surface/algorithms/vector_heat_method.md

 ## Scalar Extension

 Given scalar data defined at isolated source locations on a surface, extend it to the entire domain.
 Each point on the domain will take the value of the nearest source point.
+Note that the fast diffusion algorithm means the result is a slightly smoothed-out field.

 ![bean scalar extension](/media/bean_scalar.jpg)